 Looking for Shakespeare is an intensive Shakespeare summer program for high school students from around the country.
-This summer’s program will be unique in that ensemble members will meet virtually, via online video platforms, to work with the director, production team, and graduate assistants to mount a full virtual production of The Winter’s Tale.
+This summer’s program will be unique in that ensemble members will meet virtually, via online video platforms, to work with the director, production team, and NYU coaches to mount a full virtual production at the end of the workshop.

-The program will run Monday to Saturday from June 29 through July 25.
-Rehearsals will take place each day from 1:30-4:30pm EST, with variable call times for some participants.
+The program will run weekdays from Friday, July 2nd through Friday, July 30th, with additional Saturday rehearsals on July 17th, 24th, and 31st.
+Rehearsals will take place each day from 10:00am-3:00pm EST, with variable call times for some participants.
 A detailed schedule will be provided to participants in June.
-The experience will culminate in a virtual production of The Winter’s Tale for all families and friends to enjoy.
+The 2021 production will be announced in January.

 $55 (Non-Refundable Application Fee)

 $100 (Reduced Tuition)

 Scholarships and Financial Aid Available

 Due to NYU's decision to conduct remote classes, the in-person auditions are canceled.
 Please video-record all audition materials, upload, and submit them with your application.
 See the instructions below for more information about what to submit.

 Please video-record all audition materials, upload, and submit them with your application.
 See the instructions below for more information about what to submit.

 Video auditions should be submitted along with the MPAP Summer Programs application no later than April 12.
 To submit a video audition, upload the file to the Digital Portfolio section of the application.
 A follow-up video interview with the LFS program staff will be scheduled with each applicant individually.

 For your audition, please prepare 2 of the following audition materials: